 If you have this type of diabetes, your body does not make insulin.
 It usually starts when you are a child or young adult, but it can occur at any age.
 It is treated by taking daily insulin shots or using an insulin pump and by following a special meal plan.
-In America, 5.2 percent of diagnosed adult diabetes cases are type 1.
+About 5 to 10 percent of diabetes cases are type 1.